-The enforcement by a Brazilian court of a foreign arbitral award is subject to the recognition of such award by the Superior Court of Justice of Brazil.
-The Superior Court of Justice will recognize such an award if all of the required formalities are observed and the award does not contravene Brazilian national sovereignty, public policy and "good morals".
+The enforcement by a Brazilian court of a foreign arbitral award is subject to the recognition of such award by the Federal Supreme Court will recognize such an award if all of the required formalities are observed and the award does not contravene Brazilian national sovereignty, public policy and "good morals".
 Under Article 100 (formerly Article 67) of the Civil Code of Brazil, the public property of the Republic located in Brazil is not subject to execution or attachment, either prior to or after judgment.
 The execution of an arbitral award against the Republic in Brazil is only available in accordance with the procedures set forth in Article 730 et seq. of the Brazilian Civil Procedure Code, which envisions the registration of the recognized award for inclusion in the budget for payment in a subsequent fiscal year of the Republic.

-Pursuant to legislation adopted in 2004, recognition of foreign arbitral awards for purposes of enforcement in Brazil may be sought directly in the Superior Court of Justice of Brazil without the need to first convert the arbitral award into a judgment in the place of arbitration.
+Pursuant to legislation adopted in 1996, the constitutionality of which has been upheld by the Federal Supreme Court, recognition of foreign arbitral awards for purposes of enforcement in Brazil may be sought directly in the Federal Supreme Court without the need to first convert the arbitral award into a judgment in the place of arbitration.